Bowling: Early 20th century

-In 1903, the English Bowling Association was founded by cricketer W. G. Grace.
+The English Bowling Association was founded in 1903 by cricketer W. G. Grace.
 On 1 January 2008, it merged with the English Women's Bowling Association to become Bowls England.

-An early bowling tournament (1905; American Bowling Congress; Milwaukee, Wisconsin, U.S.)

-In 1903, D. Peifer of Chicago, Illinois, invented a handicap method for bowling.

-In 1905, Rubber Duckpin bowling was invented by Willam Wuerthele of Pittsburgh, Pennsylvania, catching on in Quebec, Canada.
+In 1903, D. Peifer of Chicago developed a handicap method for bowling.
+Rubber duckpin bowling was invented two years later by Willam Wuerthele of Pittsburgh, and it caught on in Quebec.

-The ABC initially used bowling balls made of Lignum vitae hardwood from the Caribbean, which were eventually supplanted by the "Evertrue" rubber bowling ball, and the Brunswick "Mineralite" rubber ball by 1905.
-Columbia Industries, founded in 1960, was the first manufacturer to successfully use polyester resin ("plastic") in bowling balls.
+The ABC initially used bowling balls made of lignum vitae hardwood from the Caribbean.
+These were eventually supplanted by the "Evertrue" rubber ball, and by the Brunswick "Mineralite" rubber ball in 1905.
+Columbia Industries, founded in 1960, was the first manufacturer to produce polyester resin ("plastic") in bowling balls.
 In 1980, urethane-shell bowling balls were introduced by Ebonite.

-Rules for target bowls evolved separately in each of the other countries that adopted the predominantly British game.
-In 1905, the International Bowling Board was formed; its constitution adopted the laws of the Scottish Bowling Association, with variations allowed at the individual country level.

-In September 1907, the Victorian Ladies' Bowling Association was founded in Melbourne, Victoria, Australia, becoming the world's first women's lawn bowling association.

-In 1908, the now-oldest surviving bowling alley for the tenpin sport was opened in Milwaukee, Wisconsin, in the basement of the Holler House tavern, containing the oldest sanctioned lanes in the United States.

-In 1909, the first tenpin bowling alley in Europe was installed in Sweden, but the game failed to catch on in the rest of Europe until after World War II.
-Meanwhile, tenpin bowling caught on in Great Britain after hundreds of bowling lanes were installed on U.S. military bases during World War II.
+Rules for target bowling evolved separately in each country which adopted the predominantly-British game.
+In 1905, the International Bowling Board was formed.
+Its constitution adopted the rules of the Scottish Bowling Association, with variations allowed at the national level.
+The Victorian Ladies' Bowling Association, founded in Melbourne in September 1907, was the world's first women's lawn-bowling association.
+The oldest surviving tenpin bowling alley opened in 1908 in the basement of Milwaukee's Holler House tavern, with the country's oldest sanctioned lanes.
+Europe's first tenpin bowling alley was installed in Sweden the following year, but the game failed to catch on in the rest of the continent until after World War II.
+Tenpin bowling became popular in Great Britain after hundreds of bowling lanes were installed on U.S. military bases during World War II.

-Side-by-side duckpin and tenpin bowling lanes.
-The duckpin ball has no finger holes, whereas the ten-pin bowling balls of the day (photo circa 1919) had only a single finger hole in addition to a thumb hole.

-In 1913, the monthly Bowlers Journal was founded in Chicago, Illinois, continuing to publish to the present day.

-In late 1916, the Women's International Bowling Congress (originally the Woman's National Bowling Association) was founded in Saint Louis, Missouri, merging with the United States Bowling Congress in 2005.

-In 1920–1933 Prohibition in the U.S. caused bowling alleys to disassociate from saloons, turning bowling into a family game and encouraging women bowlers.
+The monthly Bowlers Journal was founded in Chicago in 1913, and is still in existence.
+In late 1916, The Women's International Bowling Congress (originally the Woman's National Bowling Association) was founded in St. Louis in late 1916, and merged with the United States Bowling Congress in 2005.
+Prohibition in the U.S. forced bowling alleys to disassociate from saloons, turning bowling into a family game and encouraging female bowlers.